catay/OneVsOne/README.md

 * OneVsOne 2.0.0 (1 Nov 2011)

-  - Update plugin to make it compatible with the BZFlag 2.4.x API
+  - Update plug-in to make it compatible with the BZFlag 2.4.x API

 * OneVsOne 1.0.3 (15 Dec 2009)